bazel-contrib/rules_jvm_external/README.md

 ### Configuring Maven

-A Maven-backed resolver can be used by using setting the `resolver` attribute to `maven`.
+A Maven-backed resolver can be used by using setting the `resolver` attribute of `maven_install` to `maven`.
 This resolver requires the use of a lock file.
 For bootstrapping purposes, this file may simply be an empty file.
 When using the maven-backed resolver, the following environment variables are honoured:

 | Environment variable | Meaning                                                                                                                                                        |
 |----------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------|